ssasy-auth/core/README.md

-# **_SSASy_**
+# SSASy

-> To be sovereign is to have supreme power and to be free from external control or influence ([Merriam-Webster](https://www.merriam-webster.com/dictionary/sovereign)).

 SSASy is a **self-sovereign authentication scheme** that enables users to authenticate themselves in usable, secure and decentralized manner without without relying on a third party (e.g. Google, Microsoft, Facebook, Twitter).
-The scheme is based on two main concepts: (1) [Public Key Encryption](https://people.csail.mit.edu/alinush/6.857-spring-2015/papers/diffie-hellman.pdf) by Diffie and Hellman and (2) the [Self-Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) by Chirstopher Allen.

----

 ## Features